Best Five October Liveaboard Dive Destinations:

-October is great time for scuba diving.
-It’s calm, peaceful and pleasure full month.
-Winds are light, cold and refreshing.
-It’s the best time to go for scuba diving because special creatures like whales are frequent in this season and you may get a chance to encounter them.
-For example you can swim with whales and sharks in Oman’s silent reefs, happen to see reef sharks in Solomon Island and there is increased activity of sharks in South Africa in October.
-You can also visit reef rich Hawaii for diving in coral reefs and enjoy captivating beauty.
+October is a great time for scuba diving.
+It’s a calm, peaceful, and pleasure full month.
+Winds are light, cold, and refreshing.
+It’s the best time to go scuba diving because special creatures like whales are frequent in this season and you may get a chance to encounter them.
+For example, you can swim with whales and sharks in Oman’s silent reefs, happen to see reef sharks in Solomon Island and there is increased activity of sharks in South Africa in October.
+You can also visit reef-rich Hawaii for diving in coral reefs and enjoy captivating beauty.

 Here are shortlisted five great liveaboard Dive destinations: